Trees in Coalgebra from Generalized Reachability: Trees

-\begin{proposition} For each pointed multigraph $G$, the map $t\colon \bar E \to V$ sending each path to its target vertex is a pointed coalgebra morphism from the coalgebra of rooted paths to $G$ considered as a $\Bag$-coalgebra. \end{proposition} \begin{proofappendix}{pathCoalgMorphism} The map $t$ sends the empty path on $v_0$ to $v_0$.
+\begin{prop} For each pointed multigraph $G$, the map $t\colon \bar E \to V$ sending each path to its target vertex is a pointed coalgebra morphism from the coalgebra of rooted paths to $G$ considered as a $\Bag$-coalgebra. \end{prop} \begin{proof} The map $t$ sends the empty path on $v_0$ to $v_0$.
 For the verification that the square

 commutes, take $p\in \bar{E}$ and $u\in V$: